Sub-convexity bound for $GL(3) \times GL(2)$ $L$-functions: Hybrid level aspect: Introduction

 This is of same strength as Khan \cite{RK}.

 \begin{ack} This paper originated from discussions at the AIM online workshop `Delta Symbols and Subconvexity' held during 2-6 November 2020.
 The authors wish to thank the American Institute of Mathematics and the organizers of the workshop for their kind invitation.
 The authors also thank the participants of the workshop, especially Roman Holowinsky and Philippe Michel, for many enlightening conversations.
-For this work, S. K. Singh was partially supported by D.S.T. inspire faculty fellowship no. DST/INSPIRE/$04/2018/000945$. \end{ack}
+For this work, S. K. Singh was partially supported by D.S.T. inspire faculty fellowship no. DST/INSPIRE/$04/2018/000945$ and R. Munshi was supported by J.C.
+Bose fellowship JCB/2021/000018 from SERB DST.
+Lastly the authors would like to thank the anonymous referee for a careful reading of the paper which helped in improving the exposition of the paper. \end{ack}

-\section{The set-up}
+\section{The Set-up}

 Let $F$ and $f$ be as in Theorem \ref{main theorem}.
-We will denote the normalized Fourier coefficients of $f$ by $\lambda_f(n)=\lambda(n)$, and that of $F$ by $\lambda_F(n,r)=\lambda(n,r)$.
+We will denote the normalized Fourier coefficients of $f$ by $\lambda_f(n)$, and that of $F$ by $\lambda_F(n,r)$.
 The Rankin-Selberg convolution is given by the absolutely converging Dirichlet series

 in the right half plane $\text{Re}(s)=\sigma>1$.
 Here it is also given by a degree six Euler product.
 This function extends to an entire function and satisfies a functional equation of Riemann type.
-It is known that this Rankin-Selberg convolution is the standard $L$-function of a $GL(6)$ automorphic form \cite{KimS}.\\
+It is known that this Rankin-Selberg convolution is the standard $L$-function of a $GL(6)$ automorphic form \cite{KimS}.